peterhry/peterhrynkow.com/resume.md

 - Preparing and presenting wireframes and user flows to clients
 - Conducting hallway usability testing
 - Developing reusable code libraries
-- Promoting a mobile first ideology within the organization
+- Championing a mobile first strategy within the organization
 - Giving presentations on technical subjects